miikaelm/aws-rag/README.md

 A Streamlit application that implements RAG (Retrieval-Augmented Generation) for AWS documentation.
 The application scrapes AWS documentation, processes it into searchable sections, and enables natural language querying with accurate source citations.

 A proof-of-concept/prototype.
-Something I hacked together in two days so definitely not the cleanest implementation
+Something I hacked together in two days so definitely not the cleanest implementation.
+Implementation of a basic RAG is simple, but the idea was to create a "framework" around a production-level RAG, where the users can give feedback to output of the system.
+This feedback can then be used to first of all track the performance AND the improvement of the RAG system over time, but also to act as a test data to measure the expected performance change after system changes.
+For example, changing a system prompt can make the results a lot worse and finding it out during test time is necessary.

 ## Features